Snow wipes out high school basketball schedule

 Johnson County and Sullivan East will give it another try Saturday in Bluff City.
 The varsity game times are 4:30 p.m. (girls) and 6 o'clock (boys).

+As for Sullivan South at Sullivan Central, those contests were rescheduled for Feb.
+12.

-Makeup dates have not been announced for Elizabethton at Unicoi County, Unaka at University High, and North Greene at Cloudland.
+Makeup dates have not been announced for Unaka at University High, and North Greene at Cloudland.